EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 :::note
 Each integrated chain has its own factory contract.
 These contracts will be created by Euclid whenever an integration with a new chain occurs.
+You can read about the factory architecture [here](../Architecture%20Overview/Architecture/Integrated%20Chains%20Layer/factory.md)
 :::

 ## Execute Messages